fractalate/stream-tools/README.md

 # Stream Tools

-This is a set of A collection of tools and utilities to support live streams.
+This is a collection of tools and utilities to support live streams.

 ## Development